EyasuTeshome/shifttracker/becoming-a-remote-professional/set-agreements-with-your-group-project-team.md

 ## Using project updates to work better as a team

 This activity focuses on getting together with your group project team and setting your agreements together.
-Refer to the activity, [using project updates to work better as a team](using-project-updates-to-work-better-as-a-team.md) for reminders as needed.
+Refer to earlier activities from today as needed for reminders of what group agreements are and how to make them.

 ## Exercise